*/**** Image C- Sound C

 What results in Watchers II is something at once chaste and sombre, a joyless exercise that has as its chief selling point the fact that a scene where PETA terrorists break out the mutant baboon is aped (ha-ho!) by Danny Boyle's 28 Days Later....
 The weird thing about the two movies (and probably the other two as well, he says tempting fate) is that there seems to be an ugly monster vs. pretty monster thing going on (gorilla ugly, dog pretty; Ironside ugly, Haim theoretically pretty), with the creature's dedicated victim eye-destruction a little of the ol' "don't look at me" bullstuff.
 Not enough to hang a recommendation on, it's at least more interesting than trying to figure out the careers of Singer, didn't-you-used-to-be Tracy Scroggins, Haim, and Ironside.
 It's also more interesting than trying to figure out who thought that remaking the first film situation-by-situation with a little more gore and nudity was a good idea.
 Note of interest, maybe, is the revelation that the rubber suit is the same one used in The Terror Within, director Thierry Notz's previous masterpiece.
 Eh, who'm I kidding, the most interesting thing about Watchers II is that I had the dual thoughts somewhere during the ordeal that of course Singer can talk to animals and that he should be better at it than he is in this thing.

 Artisan knocks another one out of the ballpark with this brilliant two-fer, packaging both Watchers opuses on one side of a disc, housing them in a keepcase that has hardly ever been this ironically named.
 Children's films inappropriate for young children, both films are presented in full-frame video presentations long on the ugly (ugly = bad, recall) and short on the watchable.
 Colours bloom, lines are indistinct, haircuts are bad, and flesh tones make everyone look sunburned or over-foundationed.
-Because the second film is newer than the first, I guess, it does look a little better.
+Because the second film is much newer than the first, I guess, it does look a little better.
 "2.0 Dolby Stereo Surround" mixes present the dialogue in a clear, over-produced television movie sort of way, with the sole redeeming special feature of the disc that there are no special features.
 The marketing philosophy of this sort of thing is astonishing mainly for the fact that it seems to have borne fruit: buy two bad movies for almost the price of one.
 Originally published: October 31, 2003.